-In accordance with the terms of reference of the Audit Committee, the following activities were undertaken by the Audit Committee during the financial year ended 31 December 2017, among others deliberated on and reviewed:
+In accordance with the terms of reference of the Audit Committee, the following activities were undertaken by the Audit Committee during the financial year ended 31 December 2018, among others deliberated on and reviewed:

-- (a) the unaudited quarterly financial statements of the Group to ensure that they are in compliance with the requirements of relevant authorities, prior to submission to the Board for their approval and release of the Group's results to Bursa Securities. - (b) the annual audited financial statements of the Group and of the Company prior to submission to the Board of Directors for consideration and approval. - (c) the External Auditors' report in relation to audit and accounting issues arising from the audit; matters arising from the audit of the Group in meetings with the External Auditors without the presence of the executive Board members and management.
+- (a) the unaudited quarterly financial statements of the Group to ensure that they are in compliance with the requirements of relevant authorities, prior to submission to the Board for their approval and release of the Group's results to Bursa Securities. - (b) the annual audited financial statements of the Group and of the Company prior to submission to the Board of Directors for consideration and approval. - (c) the External Auditors' report in relation to audit and accounting issues arising from the audit; matters arising from the audit of the Group in meetings with the External Auditors without the presence of the executive Board members and management. - (d) And reported to the Board of Directors on the internal audit plan and the results of the internal audit assessments, the internal audit report and the recommendations arising from the reviews conducted by the outsourced internal auditor and the Internal Audit Report which is to be included in the Annual Report.